SteveBarnett/Remixing/_thinking/zen/ten-fields-of-zen-field-9-bodhisattva-activity.md

 Why, though, does a Bodhisattva care so much about the welfare of beings if they see them as temporary manifestations like waves in the ocean?
 Because true compassion doesn’t work the way we usually think it does.

-The boundless compassion of a Bodhisattva, however, is described in Buddhism as being like a hand reaching for a pillow in the night.[vii]
+The boundless compassion of a Bodhisattva, however, is described in Buddhism as being like a hand reaching for a pillow in the night.
 Think of yourself lying asleep.
 Your body is experiencing some discomfort.
 Would you say that, out of compassion, your mind decides you need your pillow, even though you’re unconscious?
 And then, out of compassion, your arm sacrifices some of its own comfort to reach for the pillow on behalf of your head and shoulders?
 Should your head and shoulders feel grateful to your arm?
 Should your arm feel virtuous?
 Of course not – any sacrifice or benefit is ultimately experienced by your whole body.
 It doesn’t make any sense to differentiate parts of your body, as if one part is doing another part a favor.
 Although there is benefit, it is the result of a natural response.

 Anything you have to contribute does not originate with you but is the result of an infinite number of supportive causes and conditions.